Guiyidao: History

 Guiyidao was founded in 1916 in the Pin County of Shandong as a fuji group.
 It was led by Liu Shoji (劉紹基).
 The following year the association moved to the provincial capital Jinan where it interacted with the Tongshanshe, another Xiantiandao sect.
 Adopting the organisation structure and meditation techniques of the Tongshanshe, the Guiyi Daoyuan was created in 1921.

 The association formally established itself in Beijing with the support of premier Xiong Xiling (1870-1937, premier in 1913-14) and the American Christian missionary Gilbert Reid, and between 1922 and 1928 it expanded throughout China.
 The Daoyuan also set up a nationwide charity organisation, the Red Swastika Society (世界红卍字会 Hóngwànzìhuì), which was China's largest relief organisation during the Sino-Japanese War.

 The Daoyuan had a separate organisational structure managed by and for women, which oversaw their religious activity, education and child care, both affirming traditional virtues and valorising women's public service.
 Western missionaries were fascinated by Daoyuan, which drew members among the Christians, given its inclusion and interpretation of Jesus' teaching.

+In 1928, the Republic of China banned the Daoyuan, among other redemptive societies.
+It then sought to re-brand itself as a charitable body, relying on the reputation of its World Red Swastika Society charitable branch.

 Reports of Guiyidao-Red Swastika strength during the 1920s and 1930s seem to vary widely, with citations of 30,000 "members" in 1927 to 7–10 million "followers" in 1937.

+In 1934, the ROC permitted the organization to become registered with the government, as part of the ROC's efforts to develop allies for the New Life Movement.